 4. Find a stress-free way to get to the airport

 Public transport is an option, but it can be quite unpredictable and a hassle if you have too much luggage.

-Cabs are way too expensive, but Uber may be doable.
-When we lived in Malaysia, the Uber-type service (GrabCar) charged a flat fee to take us to the airport.
+Cabs are a good option if price isn’t a concern, while services like Uber and Lyft are often more affordable.
+When we lived in Malaysia, GrabCar (an Uber equivalent) charged a flat fee to take us to the airport.
 We used that a lot.

 If you can rely on a friend to drop you off, that will make getting to the airport a lot more fun.
 As long as they arrive on time and know where they’re going, that is.
 Otherwise, they may add to your stress!

 Another alternative is to bring your own car, which will be readily available to you once you get back from your trip.
 If you want to drive to the airport yourself, you can find parking services at most airports.
 The disadvantage is that the cost can add up if you’ll be away for a while.

 We’ve also found that using an airport transfer service is a stress-free start to your journey.
 A friendly driver will collect you at home (or hotel), handle your bags, and transport you to the airport.
 Perfect if you’re packing heavy!

 For international flights, it is best to arrive 3 hours before flight time.
 This allows time to get through the baggage drop and security lines.